vlsi-nanocomputing/risc-v-lim-architecture/RI5CY-sameIF/tb/core/RT_rtl/README.md

 Memory architecture
 --------------------------
-The Racetrack array is instantiaed in the file `RT_memory` which wraps the raw memory core and adds surrounding logic for the correct functioning (i.e. `FSM` and `shifter` modules), this module includes also all the logic required for the LiM computations.
+The Racetrack array is instantiaed in the file `RT_memory`, which wraps the raw memory core and adds surrounding logic for the correct functioning (i.e. `FSM` and `shifter` modules), this module includes also all the logic required for the LiM computations.

 <img src="./images/racetrack_array_arch.png" align="center" width="50%" height="50%">